На русском языке

 Salzman L.I.

-A system of the Universe was published in the book "Rise of the Worlds" (2003).
-[56] The system covers Genesis of inert and living matter.
-The Universe is represented as a dynamic hierarchy of particular worlds.
-Subsidiaries of inert matter arise from elementary particles of the parent structure by their gravitational condensation in accordance with the theory of Jeans.
-It is proved that the condensation is involved only about half of the particles.
-Others particles with large escape velocity, remain dispersed in space and serve as material for a variety of potential fields.
-It is shown that the matte of all particular worlds, from the microworld, acquires the properties of superfluidity, superconductivity, etc. It seems macrocosm is the latest in the existing hierarchy.
-Large-scale constants connecting dimensions and mass of particles, and energy density and the relaxation time of particular worlds are calculated.
-It is found that, despite the infinite number of particular worlds, all the basic parameters of the Universe are finite.
-The theoretical possibility of the existence of life in each particular world is discussed and reviewed, what nature took to create highly intelligent beings.
+Zaltsman presented system of Universe, published in the book book "Rise of the Worlds" (2003).
+[62] The system covers the Being of both inert and living matter.
+The Universe is presented as a dynamic hierarchy of particular Worlds.
+Daughter structures of inert matter arise from elementary particles of parent structure by means of their gravitational condensation in accordance with the theory of Jeans.
+It is proved that only approximately half of the particles are involved in condensation.
+The rest, having a high escape velocity, remain dispersed in space and serve as material for a multitude of potential fields.
+It is proved that substance of all particular Worlds, starting with microworld, acquires properties of superfluidity, superconductivity, etc. The macroworld is considered to be the last in already existing hierarchy.
+Scale constants are given that connect sizes and masses of particles, as well as energy densities and relaxation times of particular Worlds.
+It is proved that, despite the infinite number of particular Worlds, all the basic parameters of Universe are finite.
+Fundamental possibility of existence of life in each particular World is proved, and it is considered why nature needed to create highly intelligent creatures.

 Leonard Malinowski

-In Scalativity the currently observable Universe and all its contents such as particles (proton, neutron, electron, photon, neutrino), cosmic objects (galaxies, stars, planets and so on ) and electric field lines, are all presented as completely fractal.
-A truly Fractal Universe must incorporate infinity completely into Physics as well as Scale Relativity, with the understanding that there must exist self-similarity between scales.
-It is supposed that the neutron is composed of 1.2 x 1057 subquantum scale (sqs) Hydrogen atoms; an electron is composed of 1.2 x 1052 sqs-Iron atoms with an excess of 2.1 x 1040 sqs-electrons and a photon is composed of 4.5 x 1080 sqs-photons.
+In Scalativity currently observable Universe and all its contents such as particles (proton, neutron, electron, photon, neutrino), cosmic objects (galaxies, stars, planets and so on ) and electric field lines, are all presented as completely fractal.
+A truly Fractal Universe must incorporate infinity completely into Physics as well as Scale Relativity, with understanding that there must exist self-similarity levels of matter.
+It is supposed that neutron is composed of 1.2 x 1057 subquantum scale (sqs) Hydrogen atoms; an electron is composed of 1.2 x 1052 sqs-Iron atoms with an excess of 2.1 x 1040 sqs-electrons and a photon is composed of 4.5 x 1080 sqs-photons.

 José Díez Faixat

-In several of his works José Díez Faixat reveals the existence of a very precise spiral rhythm in the emergence of the evolutionary leaps that mark the history of the universe.
-[57] [58] [59] [60]
+In several of his works José Díez Faixat reveals existence of a very precise spiral rhythm in emergence of evolutionary leaps that mark the history of the universe.
+[63] [64] [65] [66]

 Cosmology of Raël